 Google requires its users to tell site visitors that their information is collected to track and connect their searches to specific sites.
 Ergo, privacy policies that are tailored for use with AdWords must include language that reveals:

-- That cookies are used to track visitor views on advertisers’ websites.
+- That browser cookies are used to track visitor views on advertisers’ websites

 User privacy is paramount for Google Play users.
 Google requires developers who market their apps on Google Play to notify their end-users about how they manage private information.
 Developers must include in their app: